-U.S. President Donald Trump suggested on Thursday evening that injecting disinfectants could cure coronavirus, and now people all over the world are trying to find out how to do it.
+U.S. President Donald Trump suggested Thursday evening that injecting disinfectants could cure coronavirus, and now people all over the world are trying to find out how to do it.

 Google searches and social media trending topics have seen a huge spike in associated terms in the hours since Trump made the off-the-wall claims — which, in case you were in any doubt, are completely bogus and potentially life-threatening.

-Google Trends shows that in the U.S., there was a massive spike in search terms like disinfectant, bleach, and injection immediately after the president made the remarks in his alarming daily coronavirus briefing on Thursday.
+Google Trends shows that in the U.S., there was a massive spike in search terms like disinfectant, bleach, and injection immediately after the president made the remarks in his alarming coronavirus briefing on Thursday.

 In Europe on Friday morning, people who opened Twitter were greeted with a strange list of trending topics, which included a number of brands that make disinfectant and toilet cleaner, as well as the term “Dr. Trump.”

 As a result, Reckitt Benckiser, the manufacturer of Lysol, felt the need to put out a statement, on Friday morning: “Under no circumstance should our disinfectant products be administered into the human body (through injection, ingestion or any other route).”

 The company said it issued the statement "due to recent speculation and social media activity."